measles; rash; SSPE; encephalitis; pneumonia; vaccine; vaccination; immunise; immunisation; MMR; mumps; rubella. ;

 - The topic 'Feeling sick' has suggestions for caring for a sick child.

 - Children with measles need rest and extra drinks, and paracetamol or ibuprofen can be used for high fever (see the topic 'Using paracetamol or ibuprofen').

 - Eyes will be sensitive to light, and usually the child will feel better in lower light.
 Light will not harm the eyes, but it can hurt them.

 - Do not take you child out to places where other people may be exposed to your child's infection.

 - In countries or communities where a child's diet may be very low in Vitamin A, extra Vitamin A can help recovery from measles (care is needed to select the correct dose).

 - Immunise Australia Program.
-There is much information about immunisation, and measles, including the most recent guidelines (2008) and commonly asked questions.
+There is much information about immunisation and infectious diseases, including frequently asked questions:

 The information on this site should not be used as an alternative to professional care.
 If you have a particular problem, see a doctor, or ring the Parent Helpline on 1300 364 100 (local call cost from anywhere in South Australia).